SlugMaster1/SIV-US-Cyber-Open/challenges/Crypto/polynomial-enragement/writeup/writeup.md

 The if not for the $n$ polynomials this problem could be solved rather easily by performing a polynomial GCD.
 This is like a normal GCD except with polynomials.
 If I were given $fg$ and $fh$ I could find their shared factor using the **gcd** function in Sagemath.
 The problem is that the two small noise polynomials disallow this, so the goal is to find a way to get rid of them.

 I am not quite sure what the intended solution to this problem was, I know that it isn't the way I solved it, but I think that alternative ways of solving problems can give a lot of insight.
 My method relies on the fact that I already know the first 8 characters of the flag.
 This because the flag must start with `SIVUSCG{` which means that I also know the first 8 terms in the flag polynomial.
-Using this knowledge I can start calculating from the smallest terms first. *Note I will be using the notation $p_1(1)$ as a way of describing getting the $x^1$ term from the polynomial, this is not $p_1$ evaluated at $x=1$*
+Using this knowledge I can start calculating from the smallest terms first. *Note I will be using the notation* $p_1(1)$ *as a way of describing getting the* $x^1$ *term from the polynomial, this is not* $p_1$ *evaluated at* $x=1$.

 So we know that $p_1(0) = f(0)g(0) + n_1(0)$ because that is the only way to make an $x^0$ term in a polynomial.
 We know $p_1(0)$ because it is in the polynomial we are given, and we know $f(0)$ because it is just the ascii value of the first character of the flag (S) which is 83.
 If we plug the values we know into the equation we get: